Labretx/3SP-Bot-Concept/README.md

 **Recommended Permission:** Will be the same as `/stockpile create`.

 > [!NOTE]
-> Only the user who created the stockpile will be able to delete it again.\
 > Deleting a stockpile can be necessary when a stockpile is lost due to the seaport/storage depot being destroyed or when the reservation timer ran out.

 ---